Russia has just introduced a law to try to disconnect its Internet from the rest of the world.

 However, creating an "online iron curtain" is not as easy as it sounds.
 Putin has already taken a number of other steps to try to curb online freedoms, such as banning the Telegram encrypted messaging service, but many of these attempts have proven unsuccessful.

-The difficulty of “unplugging” its internet is that unlike the Great Firewall of China, built on a tight concentration of state-run network operators, Russia has allowed its internet to develop freely over the past three decades.
-Canceling global network connections is a rather daunting task.
+The difficulty of "disconnecting" its internet is that unlike the Great Firewall of China, built on a tight concentration of state-run network operators, Russia has allowed its internet to develop freely over the past three decades.
+Canceling global network connections is quite a daunting task.

 The practical application of the law will end up making the Net more unreliable for Russian users, but beyond that the signal is really bad.